-What is Emotional Based School Avoidance?
+What is Emotionally Based School Non-Attendance?

 children and young people who have severe difficulty in attending school due to emotional factors,